-In this groundbreaking look at the history and politics of the US child welfare system, "When the Welfare People Come" exposes the system—from the “orphan trains” and Indian boarding schools to current practices in child protective investigations, foster care, and mandated services, arguing that it constitutes a mechanism of control exerted over poor and working class parents and children.
-Applying the Marxist framework of social reproduction theory to the child welfare system, the author reveals the system's role in the regulation of family life under capitalism and details the deep and continuing consequences of what happens “when the welfare people come.”
+In this sweeping look at the history and politics of the US child welfare system, “When the Welfare People Come” exposes the system—from the “orphan trains” and Indian boarding schools to current practices in child protective investigations, foster care, and mandated services—arguing that it constitutes a mechanism of control exerted over poor and working-class parents and children.
+Don Lash reveals the system’s role in the regulation of family life under capitalism and details the deep and continuing consequences of what happens “when the welfare people come.”
 Including first-person vignettes of parents, children, and workers in the US child protection system, Lash also offers practical and cogent ideas for its improvement and transformation.

 "This book’s description and analysis of child welfare is terrific.
 Though I’ve worked in the field of child welfare for four decades, I learned not only new information but also found new, resonant analyses.
 The book is best when describing the operations of the child welfare system in New York City and the nation both recently and historically.
 The book critiques the neo-conservative view that blames the individual and punishes the victims of societal racism and income inequality.
 It is equally harsh, perhaps more so, in its critique of neo-liberalism that also blames the individual and provides treatment as the remedy.
 The book is written from a neo-Marxist perspective.
 And since we’ve seen the failure of both neo-conservative and neo-liberal thinking, we would be well served to try a new paradigm presented in this book."

 —David Tobis, Ph.D, Author of From Pariahs to Partners: How Parents and Their Allies Changed New York City’s Child Welfare System; Senior Partner, Maestral International